SSWConsulting/SSW.Rules.Content/rules/make-newcomers-feel-welcome/rule.md

 **Plan to welcome on the day** - Make sure a team member will be there to greet them on the day!

+**Start Date** - Set an all-day appointment for the Induction Manager, Induction Buddy and Sysadmin to remind them of the new employees start date.

 **Active accounts** - Set a reminder to check if their accounts are activated before they start, by pinging them on Teams, saying hello and introducing yourself.
 E.g. “Hi I’m (your name), (your title).
-I just wanted to say hi, and to let you know to contact me if you need anything”
+I just wanted to say hi, and to let you know to contact me if you need anything”.

+**Equipment Required** - Before the new employee starts, ensure you have any equipment ready that they might need. i.e. Laptop, Mouse etc.

 **Induction Buddy** - Before they start, you should make sure you have assigned someone to sit next to the new starter (when possible) for the first weeks to help them as much as possible.